Young The Giant takes seaside sound on U.S. tour

 The "Young the Giant" album peaked at No. 42 on the Billboard 200 chart, with Spin Magazine's David Menconi calling the music "boldly earnest anthems in need of a cozy arena."
 Rolling Stone's Matthew Perpetua called the single "Apartment" beautiful, while Drowned in Sound's Alex Yau drew comparisons to Tennessee band Kings of Leon.

 However, not all critics were won over by the songs.
-Pitchfork's Ian Cohen called the album "corporate indie," while Paul Mardles at British newspaper The Observer describd the band "an anaemic Coldplay," giving the album two stars out of five.
+Pitchfork's Ian Cohen called the album "corporate indie," while Paul Mardles at British newspaper The Observer described the band "an anemic Coldplay," giving the album two stars out of five.

 CHASING A DARKER SOUND